 “It’s an opportunity to have a clinical person evaluate them while they’re here without having to leave school and without their parents having to leave their jobs and come and take them to the doctor,” Dr. Don Sjoberg, superintendent of Poteau Public Schools shared with the news source.

-As a global leader of telemedicine solutions, AMD Global Telemedicine strives to provide a convenient, quality care experience to vulnerable communities, especially during these trying times.
-Learn more about how we’ve enabled rural communities to develop and implement a school-based telemedicine program, and how we’ll continue to implement telemedicine strategies so hospitals and care facilities can properly help those in need during the unpredictable coronavirus pandemic.
+As a global leader in telemedicine solutions, AMD Global Telemedicine strives to provide a convenient, quality care experience to vulnerable communities, especially during these trying times.
+Learn more about how we’ve enabled rural communities to develop and implement a school-based telemedicine program, and how we’ll continue to implement telemedicine solutions so hospitals and community care facilities can properly help those in need during the unpredictable and ever-changing healthcare landscape.